7 Raptive Alternatives To Website Monetization (2025)

 OptAd360 is an all-around ad management company for websites, mobile games, and apps.
 Yes, you can use it as an alternative to Raptive.
 It has multiple header bidding partners, including Magnite, Pubmatic, MGID, Index Exchange, and others.

-Keep in mind, for the European audience, OptAd is a decent choice, but it still seems to lag behind Mediavine and Adthrive.
+Keep in mind that for the European audience, OptAd is a decent choice, but it still appears to lag behind Mediavine and Adthrive.

-The approval process: First off, you need 50k monthly page views without risky content to join as a publisher.
+The approval process: First, you need 50k monthly page views, with no risky content, to join as a publisher.
 They accept websites that meet those criteria; however, in some countries, publishers require a minimum of 500k page views.

 They only monetize mobile apps with at least 50,000 downloads.
-It’s more flexible than Raptive when it comes to payout options.
+It’s more flexible than Raptive regarding payout options.
 You get paid in 30 days instead of 60.
 PayPal, Payoneer, and bank transfer are all options to receive your earnings.
 The minimum threshold is $50 or the equivalent in another currency.

 OptAd360 ad example